micaminoff/viaplay-keyboard-shortcuts/README.md

 It's currently an unpacked extension so download and unzip it into a folder.
 Then open your Google Chrome, go to [chrome://extensions](chrome://extensions), enable Developer mode from the toggle and select "Load unpacked" and navigate to the folder you unzipped it into.

 Now whenever you navigate to [viaplay.fi](https://viaplay.fi) and start playing a video, the new keyboard shortcuts will be available.

+Now with cross-browser compatibility!
+Simply create a bookmarklet an load it whenever you visit a viaplay domain.
+Paste the contents of `bookmarklet` into a new bookmark in the `url` field and the extension will be loaded.

 ## Note